1. Who needs an attorney?

 Seizure — If arrested within the City of Albuquerque for a second or subsequent DWI or for driving while your license is revoked for a DWI, the vehicle you were driving may be seized.
 You have 10 days from the date of arrest to request a hearing.

 If you or someone you love has been charged with any drug crime, you need effective legal counsel immediately.
-A drug conviction can long lasting effects, including your ability to attend college, enter the military, or find employment.
+A drug conviction can have long-lasting effects, including your ability to attend college, enter the military, or find employment.

 Some crimes, like shoplifting, are considered “crimes of dishonesty” and can impact you greatly.